Everywhere at the End of Time: Stages 1–3

-Stage 3 presents, in Kirby's description, "some of the last coherent memories before confusion fully rolls in and the grey mists form and fade away."
+Stage 3 presents, in Kirby's description, "some of the last coherent memories before confusion fully rolls in and the grey mists form and fade away".
 A portion of the tracks are samples from An Empty Bliss, some returning with an underwater-like sound and ending abruptly, to portray the patient's growing despair and struggle to keep their memories.
+Kirby highlighted the returnal of previously used samples from the alias as "older memories coming back in various disfigured ways", calling it "a huge detail often missed by critics and writers".
 Tracks titles combine names from the previous stages and from An Empty Bliss, and result in abstract phrases such as "Sublime Beyond Loss" and "Internal Bewildered World".
 Three of these are named after American neuroscientist Benjamin Libet: "Back There Benjamin", "Libet's All Joyful Camaraderie", and "Libet Delay".
-Online magazine Entropy described Stage 3s deterioration as the most distant from William Basinski's method of decay, and noted the record's "more direct, less intellectualized approach" to it when compared to the works of German musician Stephan Mathieu.
+Online magazine Entropy described Stage 3s deterioration as the most distant from Basinski's method of decay and noted the record's "more direct, less intellectualized approach" to it when compared to the works of German musician Stephan Mathieu.
 The latter half of the album presents the last recognisable melodies, although some tracks nearly lose their melodic qualities.
-Kirby explained these are the last moments that the patient knows of their dementia, and that they represent "the last embers of awareness before we enter the post awareness stages."
+Kirby explained these are the last moments that the patient knows of their dementia, and that they represent "the last embers of awareness before we enter the post awareness stages".

-The opening track of Everywhere, "It's Just a Burning Memory", introduces "Heartaches", one of the main samples that gradually degrade throughout the series.
-In Stage 1, it is a version by Al Bowlly, which is one of the most sampled musicians in the Caretaker alias.
-The third track of Stage 2, "What Does It Matter How My Heart Breaks", returns "Heartaches" in a lethargic tone, and uses the Seger Ellis cover of the song.
+The opening track of Stage 1, "It's Just a Burning Memory", introduces "Heartaches", one of the main samples that gradually degrade throughout the series.
+At first, it is a version by Al Bowlly, which is one of the most sampled musicians in the Caretaker alias.
+The third track of Stage 2, "What Does It Matter How My Heart Breaks", returns "Heartaches" in a lethargic tone and uses the Seger Ellis cover of the song.
 This specific version, in contrast to its Stage 1 counterpart, sounded downbeat to Kirby.
 By the second track of Stage 3, "And Heart Breaks", the last coherent version of "Heartaches" can be found, where its horn aspects become more similar to white noise.
-These tracks sampling "Heartaches" take their title from the sample's lyrics, which surround themes of memory; in the Al Bowlly cover, he sings, "I can't believe it's just a burning memory / Heartaches, heartaches / What does it matter how my heart breaks?"
+These tracks sampling "Heartaches" take their title from the sample's lyrics, which surround themes of memory; in the Al Bowlly cover, he sings: "I can't believe it's just a burning memory / Heartaches, heartaches / What does it matter how my heart breaks?"